-Sketchnotes are visual minutes made during a meeting or session.
+Live-cartoons en Sketchnotes are visual minutes, made during a meeting or session that provide a lot of added value.
 The idea of visual annotation is that the use imagery addresses parts of the brain that are not activated when using just text or speech.
 Our cartoonists often work on special PostIt™ blocks.
-After completion the self-adhesive sheets can be stuck to walls or windows for a complete overview.
+After completion of the cartoons, these self-adhesive sheets can be stuck to walls or windows for a complete overview.

 Drawing on flipcharts is also an excellent option.
 Sometimes blocks are available with a pre-printed logo or event theme, that can be used by our cartoonist.
 With this technique it is also possible to stick the cartoons to the wall afterwards, so participants can stroll by and take another look, while enjoying their drink.